PauliusMacernis/ResponsibleTime/README.md

 - Issues with me as Assignee syncs to "Work" project from All JIRA projects I have set.
 - Issues are divided into subprojects, according to columns in Jira (all projects merged, may be tagged with project name).
 - Issues are listed in the form of: \[{original estimate}\] {TASK-NUMBER} {Title (20 firstchars)} {link to the issue}.
+- If I move the issue to another subproject - issue's column is changing in JIRA too, assignee is changed by the mapping.
 - Script X pulls all issues from the desired JIRA columns (by default: "DOING": "In Progress", "Code review", configurable).
 - Fetches an Assignee and watchers of each task, retrieves  emails of each individual from JIRA.
 - Merges the email addresses got from JIRA with "email aliases" set in the system, in case more exists.